tickberry/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  11-task 11 a sscript that converts a number from base 2 to base 10 a script that prints all possible combinations of two letters except 00
-13. task 13 a scriipt that prints a number with two decimal places followed by a new line
+13. task 13 a scriipt that prints a number with two decimal places followed by a new line a script that convert a number from base 10 to base base 16